 See it all with Shoreline Sightseeing

 One of Chicago’s classic cruise options, Shoreline Sightseeing covers all the bases.
 Their ultra-popular Architecture River Tour takes you on all three branches of the historic Chicago River takes you past dozens of landmark buildings.

 They also offer skyline lake tours, plus specialty cruises and holiday events.
 Hop on a boat at Navy Pier or on Michigan Avenue.

 Their glass-enclosed river vessel is particularly stunning.
 It offers passengers panoramic views of the city’s most iconic buildings as you glide along the Chicago River.
-They also offer a lakefront dinner cruise option that departs from Navy Pier.
+They also offer lakefront brunch and dinner cruise options that depart from Navy Pier.

 Entertain the family with Wendella Boats

-For three generations, Wendella has been cruising the Chicago water waters.
+For three generations, Wendella Tours and Cruises has been cruising the Chicago waterways.
 With its variety of tour options, cruise times and lengths, and a heated, enclosed cabin, Wendella is a great choice for families looking for flexibility.
-They offer a variety of cruise options, including lake & river architecture, sunset cruises, and more.
+Choose from lake & river architecture, sunset cruises, and more.

 Admire architecture with Chicago’s First Lady

 Around the world, Chicago is known for its outstanding architecture, and it’s easiest to admire the city’s legacy from the water.
 By partnering with the Chicago Architecture Center, Chicago’s First Lady offers the most comprehensive tour of the skyline — docents must train 100 hours before they can lead tours.

 Speed across Lake Michigan on Seadog Boat Tours